Chauke: Culture

 The villagers celebrate renowned four day mela called Maaghi Da Mela (Punjabi:ਮਾਘੀ ਦਾ ਮੇਲਾ) from 14 January, annually.
 Distant visitors come to pray at Dera Baba Dunna Ji and Dera Baba Bulla Ji.
 The four day mela consists of sports activities (Punjabi:ਖੇਡ ਮੇਲਾ) Kabaddi, wrestling, Dog racing, Volleyball, Tug of war, playing card's games & much more.

 The villager also celebrate regular Indian functions like New moon, Black moon along with religious festivals of Sikhs, Hindus & Muslims.

 Politics

 In the town, there is a bipolar fight between two major political parties named Shiromani Akali Dal and Indian National Congress.Town is dominated by Shiromani Akali Dal as the party is ruling the Town since 1981, losing only in 1989 elections to an independent named Harnek Singh.
 Currently there are 9 MC's from the ruling Shiromani Akali Dal and 2 from Congress elected in February 2015.
-Town is headed by S. Balvir Singh (President of Nagar Panchayat).
+Town is headed by present S. Gurdeep Singh (Sarpanch of Chauke).